Launch posts, architecture explainers, and operator guidance for the AI Authority Runtime.

 The 14 Domains of AI Agent Actions

-A complete walkthrough of the 14 MIR domains that classify every action an AI agent can take in an enterprise.
+A complete walkthrough of the 14 Open Intent Layer domains that classify every action an AI agent can take in an enterprise.
 From software development to executive operations, here is the taxonomy that makes AI governance possible.

 RBAC Is Not Enough for AI Agents